cjolowicz/cookiecutter-hypermodern-python/README.md

 1. Sign up at [Codecov](https://codecov.io/), and install their GitHub app.
 2. Add your repository to Codecov.
-3. Go to your repository settings on Codecov, and copy the _Repository Upload Token_.
-4. Go to your repository settings on GitHub, and add a secret named `CODECOV_TOKEN` with the token you just copied.

 #### Read the Docs